hailingzhou/CVR-hazardDet/readme.md

 image roi_feats and bbox_feats: demo/datasets/hazard_detection

+The dataset can be downloaded from the link: https://pan.baidu.com/s/19vWUZY_vlavJXbiioKHPBw (The code: xanr )

 ## Visual feature generation[Optional]:
 Please following the instruction of https://github.com/MILVLG/bottom-up-attention.pytorch to install the environment and extract features.